Carettochelyidae

 Carettochelyidae is a family of cryptodiran turtles belonging to the Trionychia.
 It contains only a single living species, the pig-nosed turtle (Carettochelys insculpta) native to New Guinea and Northern Australia.
-Stem-group carettochelyids are known from the Cretaceous of Asia, with the family being widely distributed across North America, Europe and Asia during the Paleogene.
+Stem-group carettochelyids are known from the Cretaceous of Asia, with the family being widely distributed across North America, Europe, Asia and Africa during much of the Cenozoic.

 Taxonomy

 After Joyce, 2014 unless otherwise noted.